lanle793/jitsu-delivery/README.md

 1. Warehouse address is entered with latitude and longitude.
 2. The cost, travel distance, travel time of a route saved in the DB would be calculated using cost, travel distance, travel time of all shipments on that route.
+3. Shipments are ordered based on travel distance.

 Future considerations/modifications: